riceCakeSsamanKo/FedCD/README.md

 ## Datasets and scenarios (updating)

 We support 3 types of scenarios with various datasets and move the common dataset splitting code into `./dataset/utils` for easy extension.
-If you need another data set, just write another code to download it and then use the [utils](https://github.com/TsingZ0/PFLlib/tree/master/dataset/utils).
+If you need another dataset, just write additional code to download it and then use the [utils](https://github.com/TsingZ0/PFLlib/tree/master/dataset/utils).

 ### ***label skew*** scenario